youssef-qteishat/CRM_AI_Voice_Assistant/README.md

 python demo.py
 ```

-The demo file uses a pre-recorded sample mp3 file, feel free to record your own. the React client app prompts the user to record their own message.
+The demo file uses a pre-recorded sample mp3 file, feel free to record and upload your own for debugging.
+The React client app prompts the user to record a message in real time.

 ## What to work on next